PhysicalGraph/metrics-reporter-config3-smartthings/README.md

 Also, note the package name change: com.addthis.metrics3 rather than com.addthis.metrics

-The metric names changed a lot at the tail end of the jmx, with names being swapped in order.
+The metric names from 2.1 to 2.2 changed a lot at the tail end of the jmx, with names being swapped in order.